MileHacker Logo

 • Rock Climbing/Rappelling: La Huasteca is a renowned spot, with local tour operators offering guided experiences for various skill levels.

-• Canyoning/Barranquismo: In specific areas of Cumbres de Monterrey National Park (e.g., Matacanes, Hidrofobia), these activities require professional guides and specialized equipment.
+• Canyoning/Barranquismo: In specific areas of Cumbres de Monterrey National Park (e.g., Matacanes, Hidrofobia), these things to do require professional guides plus purpose-built equipment.

 Wildlife Encounters

-• Chipinque: Opportunities to see deer, coatis, and various bird species in the wild.
+• Chipinque: Opportunities to see deer, coatis, and many bird species in the wild.

 • Bioparque Estrella: A drive-through safari park outside Monterrey, featuring a wider array of animals (requires a day trip).